piyushh75/US-Stocks-Fundamental-Analyzer/README.md

-# US-Stocks-Fundamental-Analyzer
-A real-time US stock screener that analyzes 4,500+ companies using financial ratios, API data, and a custom scoring engine.
-Built with Python, Streamlit, and the Finnhub API.

 # 📊 US Stock Fundamental Analyzer – Powered by Python, Streamlit & Finnhub API

 This is a real-time stock analysis app that evaluates US-listed companies based on key financial metrics — the way real analysts do.